matreshkajs/matreshka-router/README.md

 });
 ```

-The principle of matreshka-router is different.
+The principle of **matreshka-router** is different.
 You define which part of an URL (both [hash](https://developer.mozilla.org/ru/docs/Web/API/Window/location), and [HTML5 History](https://developer.mozilla.org/ru/docs/Web/API/History_API) are supported) need to be synchronized with given property.

-**Disclamer:** this way of routing may not cover 100% needs.
-If you need full-featured router you can use another library.

 Let's say you need to synchronize ``"x"`` with the first part of ``location.hash`` and ``"y"`` with the second.